deepsquare-io/ClusterFactory/README.md

 ## Documentations to help you deploy

-To be able to configure this stack you should be proficient in:

-- Kubernetes
-- Helm templating
-- CNIs (Multus, Calico and plugins...)

-There are other stuffs to learn, but you can learn it during the deployment.

 - [Kubernetes Documentation (not going to lie, you're gonna need it)](https://kubernetes.io/docs/concepts/)
 - [Helm Values Files](https://helm.sh/docs/chart_template_guide/values_files/)
 - [K0s Configuration](https://docs.k0sproject.io/v1.23.5+k0s.0/configuration/)